Mrithikahub/triggerpe/README.md

 **Automatic Claims Pipeline**

-When a trigger fires, the system creates a claim record, runs it through fraud detection, and if it passes, marks it as approved and queues it for payout.
+When a trigger fires, the system creates a claim record, runs it through fraud detection, and if it passes, marks it as approved and queued for payout.
 The entire pipeline runs without any manual action from the worker or an agent.

 **Fraud Detection**